 Mission 2: Advanced Development of Science and Technology Towards a Solar Energy Society

-Mission 2 aims to develop technology for advanced solar energy conversion by means of microwave technology, biotechnology, and chemical reactions leading to the reduction of CO2 emissions.
-We study the direct conversion of solar energy into electric and electromagnetic wave energies, as well as the indirect conversion of solar energy into highly functional materials through wood biomass, a carbon fixation product of photosynthesis.
-Mission 2 intensively focuses on the conversion of solar energy to highly functional materials, which includes an understanding not only of basic Humanosphere Science, but also of how total systems are implemented in the humanosphere.
+Mission 2 aims to develop technology for advanced solar energy conversion by means of microwave technology, biotechnology, and chemical reactions.
+We study the direct conversion of solar energy into electric and electromagnetic wave energies, as well as the indirect conversion of solar energy into highly functional materials via wood biomass, a carbon fixation product of photosynthesis.
+Mission 2 intensively focuses on the conversion of solar energy to highly functional materials, which includes an understanding not only of basic humanosphere science but also of how total systems are implemented in the humanosphere.

 Mission 3: Sustainable Space Environments for Humankind

-The aim of Mission 3 is to advance research for understanding space and atmospheric environments and their interactions with the human living environment sphere and the forest-sphere by using satellites, space stations, sounding rockets, ground-based radar, and computer simulations.
-This mission also aims to respond to the societal demand for the utilization of sustainable space environments by deepening our understanding of the fluctuations in radiation belts and geomagnetic storms due to solar flares and by proposing measures to tackle threats from space, including potentially hazardous space debris and asteroids.
-This mission not only deals with understanding and utilizing space environments, but it also emphasizes the maintenance and improvement of space environments for daily human life, as well as interactions with the atmosphere, forest-sphere, and human living environment sphere.
+The aim of Mission 3 is to advance research for the understand-ing of space and atmospheric environments and their interac-tions with the human living environment-sphere and the for-est-sphere by using satellites, space stations, sounding rockets, ground-based radar, and computer simulations.
+This mission also aims to respond to the societal demand for the utilization of sus-tainable space environments by deepening our understanding of the fluctuations in radiation belts and geomagnetic storms due to solar flares and by proposing measures to tackle threats from space, including potentially hazardous space debris and asteroids.
+For example, we study an engineering approach to prevent as-teroid impacts on the Earth, as these events cause severe dam-age.
+This mission not only deals with understanding and utilizing space environments, but it also emphasizes the maintenance and improvement of space environments for daily human life, as well as interactions with the atmosphere, the forest-sphere, and the human living environment-sphere.

 Mission 4: Development and Utilization of Wood-based Sustainable Materials in Harmony with the Human Living Environment